Kongstad/Geo_Project_TensorFlow/README.md

   - [ ] CuDNN: 9.0
        <details>
        <summary>Installation</summary>
        <p>In order to download cuDNN, a Nvidia developer membership is required.
 This can freely be obtained by simply registrating on their website.
 I've done so and proceed to download the file at this <a href="https://developer.nvidia.com/rdp/cudnn-download">website</a>.
-The file I've used for this is the one labelled <a href="https://developer.nvidia.com/compute/machine-learning/cudnn/secure/v7.0.5/prod/9.0_20171129/Ubuntu16_04-x64/libcudnn7_7.0.5.15-1+cuda9.0_amd64">cuDNN v7.0.5 Runtime Library for Ubuntu16.04 (Deb)</a></p>
+The file I've used for this is the one labelled <a href="https://developer.nvidia.com/compute/machine-learning/cudnn/secure/v7.0.5/prod/9.0_20171129/Ubuntu16_04-x64/libcudnn7_7.0.5.15-1+cuda9.0_amd64">cuDNN v7.0.5 Runtime Library for Ubuntu16.04 (Deb)</a>.
+Once this file is downloaded.
+I double click it to initiate the software installer.</p>
        </details>
   - [ ] TensorFlow:
        <details>